FreshlyBrewd/-Riddle-Chests-Bypass/README.md

 # -Riddle-Chests-Bypass
-Simple python script to bypass riddle chests. v1.0
+Simple python script to make riddle chests faster to solve.
-Made by FreshlyBrewed#6362 add me on discord if you have anything to ask.
+## Usage
+Download the source code and run it.